mideind/GreynirEngine/doc/reference.rst

         :return: A dictionary containing the parse results as well as statistics from the parse job.

         The given text string is tokenized and split into sentences.
-A parse job is created and the sentences are parsed.
+An internal parse job is created and the sentences are parsed.
 The resulting :py:class:`_Sentence` objects are returned in a list in the ``sentences`` field in the dictionary.
+        The text is treated as one contiguous paragraph.

-        The resulting dictionary contains the following keys:
+        The result dictionary contains the following items:

         * ``sentences``: A list of :py:class:`_Sentence` objects corresponding to the sentences found in the text.